JohnCBlack/SP25-CSCI212-Final-Project/README.md

 Final project for CSCI212

 TODO:
-- Find new API and switch (new weather API can take zip codes and does not require the Geolocator API)
+- Convert weather API call into a proper class that holds current location data